 There are operators that the list class supports but the class dict does not.
 For example, the indexing operator [] cannot be used to get a slice of a dictionary.
 This makes sense: A slice implies an order, and there is no order in a dictionary.
-Also not supported are operators + and , among others.
+Also not supported are operators +, , max(), min(), and sum(), among others.